fleurssauvages/RL_DMP/README.md

 ├── demo_moving_object.py           # Extension with an obstacle that is moving as a sinus ├── replay_pybullet.py              # Replay trajectory on robot ├── replay_pybullet_multi.py        # Replay multiple trajectory on robot successively
-├── path_constrained_demo.py        # Tube constraints for user controlled position with a Space Mouse Joystick ├── path_constrained_pybullet.py    # Same in Pybullet ├── flow_controlled_demo.py         # Adds a flow to the tube constrained, plot in Matplotlib ├── flow_controlled_pybullet.py     # Same in Pybullet
 ├── README.md                       # Project documentation
 └── LICENSE                         # License file
 ```